 The bass recitative is, at first, accompanied by the strings with a few spasmodic chords but, as if to support Christ's admonition to venture out and preach, the strings become more active (from bar 6) representing that action of 'going forth'.
 This text is a rallying cry to missionary zeal----Jesus instructed His disciples to set out and spread the message so that those who believe and become baptized shall be blest.

 It is significant that Jesus's words are marked by the first use of arioso in this cycle, a device constantly employed by Bach in the first.
 This, and the movement of the supporting string quavers both underline the gravity of His commands and the actions of 'sallying forth.'

 It is seldom that one comes across a movement in the cantatas that immediately reminds you of another.
 True, one frequently finds borrowings, rewritings and parodies, usually from the secular works.
 Bach was a great recycler and it seems that, although he clearly drew little distinction between secular and religious musical styles, nevertheless most of the borrowings went in one direction, from the former to the latter.

 But the fertility of his imagination meant that, parodies aside, he virtually never repeated himself within the cantata canon and when he did, it is worth noting.
-In this case there are marked similarities between this aria for alto from C 7 and that for tenor from C 2 performed the week before.
+In this case, there are marked similarities between this aria for alto from C 7 and that for tenor from C 2 performed a few days previously.
 This cannot have been a coincidence.
 Were the works to have been more widely spread, it might be assumed that Bach had repeated himself unintentionally, but this is simply not credible in these circumstances.
 This is a repetition so rare in the canon as to be virtually unique.

 Both arias use the theme with minor adaptations.
 It is, perhaps, most clearly identified through its rhythm: de/da de-de da da dah dah dah .
 The similarity is so strong that one immediately wonders 'Where have I heard that before?'